TOC Physicians Specializing in Sports Medicine

 Specialized Care in Sports Medicine

 Many physicians work together to help a patient regain maximum use of an injured limb or joint.
 A sports injury is typically treated by a physician, orthopaedic surgeon, rehabilitation specialist, athletic trainer and physical therapist, all of whom have specialized training in the diagnosis, treatment and prevention of sports injuries.
-Common injuries treated in sports medicine include:
+Common injuries treated in sports medicine by our experience and talented team include:

 - Anterior cruciate ligament (ACL) tears